Organisations have until 25 May 2018 to comply with the EU General Data Protection Regulation (GDPR).

 One of ISO 27001’s core tenets is the importance of ensuring the ongoing confidentiality, integrity and availability of information.
 Not only is confidentiality important, but the integrity and availability of such data is critical as well.
 If the data is available but in a format that is not usable because of a system disruption, then the integrity of that data has been compromised; if the data is protected but inaccessible to those who need to use it as part of their jobs, then the availability of that data has been compromised.

 ISO 27001 mandates that organisations conduct a thorough risk assessment by identifying threats and vulnerabilities that can affect an organisation’s information assets, and to take steps to assure the confidentiality, availability and integrity (CIA) of that data.
-ISO 27001 also warns against too much security, which can prevent the organisation from achieving its objectives.
+The GDPR specifically requires a risk assessment to ensure an organisation has identified risks that can impact personal data.

 ISO 27001 addresses the importance of business continuity management, whereby it provides a set of controls that will assist the organisation to protect the availability of information in case of an incident and protect critical business processes from the effects of major disasters to ensure their timely resumption.